-To provide and maintain a work and education environment that is safe for employees and students, Spartan College established a random drug screening program.
+To provide and maintain a work and education environment that is safe for employees and students, Spartan College of Aeronautics and Technology established a random drug screening program.
 The College reserves the right to immediately suspend or dismiss any student who uses or possesses drugs.